Imran Hussain (Indian politician): Early life and education

 Imran Hussain was born in New Delhi.
 He comes from the walled city area of Delhi.
 He studied at Crescent School in Daryaganj.
 He attended the Jamia Millia Islamia and attained Bachelor of Business Studies degree.
 Then he joined the family garment business after completing his Bachelor of Business Studies degree.
-Since early age, he had been very active in spreading social and political awareness among the oppressed and under privileged people especially in the walled city.
-He tried his best as a youth leader to impart social justice to the needy people.

 Political career

-Imran Hussain contested and won the councillor elections from Ballimaran from Rashtriya Lok Dal political Party in April 2012.
-He represented the Ballimaran constituency in the Delhi Legislative Assembly after winning 2015 Delhi Legislative Assembly elections and is a member of the Aam Aadmi Party political party.
+Imran Hussain contested and won the councillor elections from Ballimaran as a candidate of Rashtriya Lok Dal in April 2012.
+He represented the Ballimaran constituency in the Delhi Legislative Assembly after winning the 2015 Delhi Legislative Assembly elections and is a member of the Aam Aadmi Party political party.
 He was inducted into the Delhi Cabinet as a Minister of Food and Civil Supplies and Election on 18 October 2015.
 He was re-elected in the 2020 Delhi Legislative Assembly election and became an MLA in the Sixth Legislative Assembly of Delhi.

 Since February 3 2020, he is a Member of the Seventh Legislative Assembly of Delhi.

 Cabinet Minister, Delhi

-He is a cabinet minister in the Third Kejriwal ministry and holds the charge of below listed departments of the Government of Delhi.
+He was a cabinet minister in the Third Kejriwal ministry and held the charge of below listed departments of the Government of Delhi.